taghof/Navigation-for-Robots-with-WIFI-and-CV/_posts/2012-01-12-Enabling-The-Drone-USB-Port.markdown

 	<br />Then insert the modules with `insmod <module file>`.
 Consider a shell script for automating the on-drone proces, we made a [script][6] that copies all transferred .ko 		files to a custom_modules directory, sets the I/O pin and inserts the needed modules.
 For further ease of use this script could be called from the drone startup script.

+5. At this point we are able to plugin our [home made USB cable][8], with a USB stick atttached, and see with `$ dmesg` that the stick is correctly recognized.
+	The stick usually appears as `/dev/sda1` but you might need to run `$ devmem` for this to happen.
+Left is only mounting and manipulating(see images below).

 Results
 =======